CalebCoughenour/movie-tickets/README.md

 Code: User.findAgeRange("12");
 Expected Output: "12"

+Test: "It should not adjust price if age is above 12 and below 55"
+Code: User.findAgeRange("29");
+Expected: ticketPrice = 15;

 Test: "It should subract 5 from ticket price if user is a child"
 Code: User.findAgeRange("11")
 Expected Output: ticketPrice = 10;